rmagon/gatsby-starter-interviews/README.md

 ## Deploy with Netlify

-[Netlify](https://netlify.com) CMS can run in any frontend web environment, but the quickest way to try it out is by running it on a pre-configured starter site with Netlify.
+The project can run in any frontend web environment, but the quickest way to try it out is by running it on a pre-configured starter site with Netlify.
 Use the button below to build and deploy your own copy of the repository:

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/rmagon/gatsby-starter-interviews" target="_blank"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>